 The additional tax entered in this menu carries to Schedule 2 Line 8c (in 2018, Schedule 4 Line 62c).

-Note: This is a guide to entering NQDC additional tax and interest in the TaxSlayer Pro program.
+Note: This is a brief guide on NQDC.
 It is not intended as tax advice.

 IRB 2007-19: Final regulations set forth guidance on the application of section 409A to nonqualified deferred compensation plans